History of New Mexico: Athabaskans-Apachean

 The Navajo and Apache peoples are members of the large Athabaskan language family, which includes peoples in Alaska and Canada, and along the Pacific Coast.

 The historic peoples encountered by the Europeans did not make up unified tribes in the modern sense, as they were highly decentralized, operating in bands of a size adapted to their semi-nomadic cultures.
 From the 16th to the 19th centuries, the European explorers, missionaries, traders and settlers referred to the different groups of Apache and Navajo by various names, often associated with distinctions of language or geography.
-These Athabaskan peoples identified themselves as Diné, which means "the people".
+These Athabaskan peoples identified themselves as Diné, which means "the people."
 The Navajo and Apache made up the largest non-Pueblo Indian group in the Southwest.
-These two tribes led nomadic lifestyles and spoke the same language.
+These two tribes led nomadic lifestyles and spoke related languages.

 Some experts estimate that the semi-nomadic Apache were active in New Mexico in the 13th century.
 Spanish records indicated that they traded with the Pueblo.
-Various bands or tribes participated in the Southwestern Revolt against the Spanish in the 1680s.
-By the early 18th century the Spanish had built a series of over 25 forts to protect themselves and subjugated populations from the traditional raiding parties of the Athabaskan.
+Spanish slave raids of the Apache resulted in a long-lasting animosity between the two peoples which did not end until the surrender of Geronimo in 1886.
+The Navajo also raided the Spanish settlements until subjugated by Kit Carson in 1864.